xamarin/dev-days-labs/HandsOnLab/README.md

 }
 ```

 Now, we have implemented all of the code we need in our app!
 Amazing isn't it!
 That's it!
-App Service Helpers will automatically handle all communication with your Azure back end for you, do online/offline synchronization so your app works even when it's not connected, and even perform automatic conflict resolution.
-Just 7 lines of code!
+App Service will automatically handle all communication with your Azure back end for you, do online/offline synchronization so your app works even when it's not connected.

 Let's head back to the Azure Portal and populate the database.